-Helicobacter pylori (H. pylori) is a harmless bacterium, as shown magnified in the picture, which may be present in the human
+Helicobacter pylori (H. pylori) is a harmless bacterium, which may be present in the human stomach.

 The two main causes of ulcers are certain painkillers or antiinflammatory drugs (like aspirin and ibuprofen).
 H. pylori is not thought to be a major cause of pain, indigestion or other symptoms in people without ulcers.